White House unveils $2B in weapons for Ukraine on one-year anniversary of Russian invasion - NewsBreak

 Both Democrats and Republicans who support continued aid to Ukraine reiterate that U.S. national security is at stake, particularly in relation to rival nations forging stronger ties with the Kremlin.

-Blinken suggested this week that China was considering providing “lethal support” to Russia.
+Blinken suggested last week that China was considering providing “lethal support” to Russia.

 Kirby on Friday declined to answer questions about the comment.